Public Interest Law Centre and Pro Bono work.

 Pro Bono and Judicial Review.

-In the past PILU have secured funds by crowdfunding which goes hand in hand with a Protective Costs Order.
-As stated, this needs to be planned carefully – but given the right case, and the right circumstances PILU can work with you to bring such a claim.
+In the past PILC have secured funds by crowdfunding which goes hand in hand with a Protective Costs Order.
+As stated, this needs to be planned carefully – but given the right case, and the right circumstances PILC can work with you to bring such a claim.